Ralim/IronOS/README.md

 * Can disable movement detection if desired
 * Full tip profile calibration
 * Boost mode lets you temporarily change the temperature when soldering (ie raise the temperature for short periods of time)
-* (TS100) Battery charge level indicator if power source set to a lipo cell count.
+* (TS100) Battery charge level indicator if power source set to a lipo cell count
-* (TS80) Power bank operating voltage is displayed.
+* (TS80) Power bank operating voltage is displayed
-* Custom boot up logo support.
+* Custom boot up logo support
 * Automatic LCD rotation based on the orientation
 * Supports both the version 1 and version 2 hardware (different accelerometers)

 # Upgrading your iron

-This is completely safe, but if it goes wrong just put the .hex file from the official website onto the unit and your back to the old firmware.
+This is completely safe, but if it goes wrong just put the .hex file from the official website onto the unit and you're back to the old firmware.
 Downloads for the hex files to flash are available on the [releases page.](https://github.com/Ralim/ts100/releases) The file you want is called *(MODEL)_EN.hex* unless you want the translations, they are (MODEL)_*language short name*.hex.
 Where (MODEL) is either TS100 or TS80.

 Officially the bootloader on the iron only works under Windows.
 However, users have reported that it does work under Mac, and can be made to work under Linux *sometimes*.
 Details over on the [wiki page](https://github.com/Ralim/ts100/wiki/Upgrading-Firmware).